 Born Louisa Catherine Sowdon.
 Also known as Louisa Samson / Mrs John Samson.

-Sector: Financial Services
+Sector: General Financial

 Louisa Thomson-Price was a journalist, editor, artist and poet, a member of the Council of the Society of Women Journalists and the Journalists’ Advisory Board of the Lyceum Club.
 She was a political activist and one of the first women to join the Hampstead branch of the Women’s Freedom League (WFL).
 These aspects of her life are all worthy of more attention and I provide some of the highlights here, but I am focusing on the role she took on as a shareholder activist in her early 50s and the trail she blazed for women on boards.